rakhman-ibrayev/coursera-algorithms1/sorting-algorithms/notes/merge-sort.md

     private static void sort(Comparable[] a, Comparable[] aux, int low, int high) {
         if (low >= high) return;

-        // calculate the middle index so that
+        // calculate the middle index in a way
-        // it is integer-overflow-proof
+        // that it is integer-overflow-proof
         int mid = low + (high - low) / 2;

         // sort the two parts